PhoenixCiel/PhoenixCiel/README.md

 Age: 17 (Yes I am sometimes on the 18+ server sue me)<br>
 Hobbies: Drawing, sewing, Perler bead art, kandi, singing, acting<br>
 Fun facts: I have a cat named Pearl, I run an Ace Attorney Discord server (link at the bottom!), I collect Miku figures<br>
 INFO: C + H okay!
 Please don't initiate prolonged RP unless I agree to it!
 Feel free to come up to me and give me a boop or hang out, especially if you have fandoms in common with me!
 I'm offtab like half the time, but just whisper and say hello!
-I am somewhat socially awkward, but who on pt isn't tbh.
+I am somewhat socially awkward, but who on pt isn't tbh.<br>
+If we've talked a little or hung out for a couple minutes, feel free to give me a friend req!!<br>

 DNI criteria: <br>
 Homophobic, transphobic, racist, sexist, ableist, pedophile, <br>